Last Tuesday, I found a noodle stuck to the ceiling.

 Short answer: Absolutely yes.

-- Hold a slippery metal object.
+- Hold a slippery object.

 - Stab moving food (especially wiggly things like noodles)